city41/smaghetti/README.md

 TODO: write up a doc showing good ways to reverse engineer

+Also please check the [issues](https://github.com/city41/smaghetti/issues) as many issues pertain to reverse engineering.
+I try to keep issues up to date.

 ### HexTree tool

 This tool is growing to be pretty powerful.
 It really lets you explore and manipulate a level.
 I need to document a bit how it works, but just playing with it should enable one to figure out most of its features.